 Dr Marlos Goes, Associate Scientist, Cooperative Institute of Marine and Atmospheric Sciences, NOAA AOML, University of Miami, USA

-Dr Matthew O. Gribble, Assistant Professor, Gangarosa Department of Environmental Health, Rollins School of Public Health, Emory University, USA
+Dr Matthew O. Gribble, Assistant Professor, Epidemiology, School of Public Health, The University of Alabama at Birmingham, USA

 Dr Jesús Aguirre Gutiérrez, Researcher, School of Geography and the Environment, Environmental Change Institute, University of Oxford, UK